keptn/keptn.github.io/content/docs/0.19.x/manage/plan/index.md

-Before you can run the Keptn command to create a project, you must populate a [shipyard.yaml](../../reference/files/shipyard) file that defines the `stages` for your project.
+Before you can run the Keptn command to create a project, you must populate a [shipyard.yaml](../../reference/files/shipyard) file that at least defines the `stages` for your project.
 At the current time, it is not possible to add or remove stages after you create your project.

-A stage is a grouping of activities to be executed and it consistes of one or more sequences that define the actual tasks to perform.
-The shipyard.yaml file you use to create a project must show the stages to be used – at least one stage is required but most projects have multiple stages – and each stage must have a name property defined.
+A stage defines the stages and sequences of tasks that your Keptn project can orchestrate.
+The *shipyard.yaml* file you use to create a project must show the stages to be used – at least one stage is required but most projects have multiple stages – and each stage must have a name property defined.
 For example,:

 ```
 apiVersion: spec.keptn.sh/0.2.3